-Enhanced offering to increase the development and effectiveness of small businesses
+One of these is an enhanced offering to increase the development and effectiveness of small industrial businesses.
+This entails:

-- Establish dedicated channel for small industrial financing through our regional offices network - Leverage off large projects to facilitate and grow SMEs (via SME-Connect), especially in IDC funded projects.
-The goal of SME-connect is primarily to maximise development of localised to projects and larger transactions that IDC funds.
-The sectors covered by these initiatives will not necessarily be limited to sectors covered during the normal course of IDC's business.
+- · Establish a dedicated channel for small industrial financing through our regional offices network; and - Leverage off large projects to facilitate and grow SMEs (via SME-Connect), especially in IDC-funded projects.
+The goal of SME-Connect is primarily to maximise the localised development of projects and larger transactions that the IDC funds, increasing their impact on township and rural economies.